former Chef de Cuisine and Partner

 "To have the opportunity to buy great local produce, picked out of the ground and used on the same day is out of this world.
 There are not a lot of places in the world where you can do this, all year."

-With all this attention, you may find extra delight when hearing Chef Cameron's answers to our Upcountry Proustian questionnaire - refreshingly honest and modest - hope you enjoy as much as we do.
+We wish Chef Cameron the best of luck with his new restaurant in San Francisco, called Heritage, which will be opening in the Fall of 2017.
+You may find extra delight when hearing Chef Cameron's answers to our Upcountry Proustian questionnaire - refreshingly honest and modest - hope you enjoy as much as we do.

 "We need to teach young people how to cook."

 We visited Spago recently and began with their signature spicy ahi tuna poke in paper-thin sesame-miso cones (yes, shaped like mini ice-cream cones), definitely a five-star appetizer and must-order.
 Be warned: it is one of those things that you will think about for days wanting another.
 After ordering another ;) we ordered the mahi-mahi main which was sublime, and the wonderfully succulent pork chop.
 We are now especially compelled to go back sooner than later to check out the curry!
 Who knew?
 Or, should we try. . . .
 Chef Cameron's favorite dish?
 See below to find out . . .

 "Chef Cameron Lewark is a very talented guy."

 Chef Cameron gives us a glimpse of what where he came from, where's he's going, his priorities, along with some methods to his magic in the kitchen!

 Q. You grew up cooking at a young age --- was it out of necessity or a love of cooking?
 In other words, which came first?